Courtroom sketch of Kai speaking before the Supreme Court. Image courtesy of 99 Rise

-On the 26th February, Kai Newkirk spoke before the US Supreme Court.
+On February 26, Kai Newkirk spoke before the Supreme Court.
 The 33-year-old isn't a lawyer and he had not been called to testify.
 At the time, the court was running through oral arguments in a mundane patent case.
-Newkirk, a longtime labour and environmental activist who cut his teeth in the global justice movement, was just another gentleman in the crowd – until he stood up and gave the justices a piece of his mind.
+Newkirk, a longtime labor and environmental activist who cut his teeth in the global justice movement, was just another gentleman in the crowd—until he stood up and gave the justices a piece of his mind.

-McCutcheon is known for cutting candidates checks in the amount of $1,776 (£1,058) – in honor of the year America declared independence.
-He felt the $123,000 (£73,000) limit on how much he could dole out per election cycle wasn't enough.
+McCutcheon is known for cutting candidates checks in the amount of $1,776—in honor of the year America declared independence.
+He felt the $123,000 limit on how much he could dole out per election cycle wasn't enough.
 So he demanded the Supreme Court lift the FEC's legal impediments preventing his fingers from reaching for his checkbook.

-On the 2nd of April, the Supreme Court issued its decision in the McCutcheon v.
-FEC case, lifting individual campaign contribution limits.
+On April 2, the Supreme Court issued its decision in the _McCutcheon v.
+FEC _case, lifting individual campaign contribution limits.
 Now, Newkirk wants to use the publicity his stunt has achieved to “raise a nonviolent army” of at least 10,000 people to follow in his footsteps and commit acts of civil disobedience and force a constitutional amendment that levels the political playing field.
 He recently discussed these plans with me, along with what drove him to cause a ruckus in the highest court in the land, by phone from Los Angeles.

 Kai Newkirk, fourth from the right, at an immigrants rights rally in Los Angeles on April 5, 2014.